 Making A Difference in Our County

 The expertise of green industry professionals can set them apart from their competitors.
 Under the law, landscape professionals must acquire a commercial pesticide applicator’s license to apply pesticides.
-Upon completion, applicators must complete a set number of continuing education units (CEUs) within a five-year period to maintain their licenses.
-Extension offices in Bibb and Houston counties collaborated to present Green-Up 2016 last March.
-This program not only offered cutting-edge tips from Extension specialists and industry professionals, it also offered commercial pesticide CEUs.
-Forty-seven participants from 11 counties attended; 36 landscapers each received six hours of recertification credit.
-Researchers estimate a value of $566 per credit hour of pesticide recertification earned.
-This equates to an increase in profit/cost reduction of $122,256 for the professionals in attendance.
+Once certified, applicators must complete continuing education units (CEUs) to maintain their licenses.
+Macon-Bibb and Houston County Extension collaborated to present Green-Up 2018 last March.
+This program provided cutting-edge tips from Extension specialists and industry professionals and offered commercial pesticide CEUs.
+Thirty-two participants from 10 counties attended; 21 green industry professionals received a total of 84 hours of recertification credit.
+Researchers estimate a value of $566 per hour of pesticide recertification credit hour earned.
+This equates to an increase in profit/cost reduction of $47,544 for the professionals in attendance.

 4-H Youth Development